 Portion Guide for Vegetables

-Vegetables can be a little trickier to portion because they cook down differently.
-Leafy greens like spinach cook down to almost nothing, while firmer vegetables like carrots hold their shape.
+Vegetables are one of the most flexible parts of the meal, but they can also be tricky since they cook down differently.
+Leafy greens like spinach shrink down to almost nothing, while firmer vegetables like carrots or zucchini hold their shape.

 | Ingredient (raw) | Portion Per Person | Portion for Two | Practical Buying Guide |